bloxstreet/support/staff-information/store-jobs.md

 While on duty, staff members are expected to work.
 This includes working at a station, fulfilling certain tasks around the store, and arresting shoplifters.
 If a staff member wishes to take a break, they may go off duty.
 Off duty staff members may not work.
 Note that professionalism to a certain degree is still required while off duty.
 HRs are not permitted to go off duty.

+## POS Systems
+{:.text-blue-000}
+{: .no_toc }

+The POS systems are located in BloxStreet's cafe and pharmacy.

+**Step 1:** Staff members should approach a POS system that is not in use and scan their BloxStreet Staff Card to sign in.

+**Step 2:** Upon making the requested items, staff members should scan them against the POS terminal.
+Doing so will take away the items from the staff member's inventory.

+**Step 3:** When complete, staff members should click the 'Finish Transaction' button.

+**Step 4:** Staff members should request the customer to scan their BloxStreet Cash Card on the card reader.

+**Step 4:** Once the transaction is approved, money will be taken from the customer, and they will automatically receive their requested items.
+The staff member will also be rewarded a point.

+**Note:** If a transaction is declined or a customer does not have an adequate amount of money, staff members should click 'Void Transaction.'
+Prior to walking away from your claimed POS system, sign out.

 ## Store Departments
 {:.text-red-300}